 Website Manager isn't like other training and support packages because we cover topics YOU want to learn.
 We don't decide what to teach you.
 You do.
 We'll work with you and develop an effective SEO strategy covering the areas where you need the most help each month.
 You simply choose from a list of topics and we'll do the rest.
 If social media isn't your thing and you want to concentrate more on media marketing, no problem.
 With BT Website Manager, it's your choice..

 To answer your question about them damaging your site.
-I'm quite sure a reputable company like BT would not do such a thing, but the easiest way to protect yourself would simply be to change your passwords if, as seems to be the case, you no longer want them to have access.Don't serve your porridge and then go out for a walk.
+I'm quite sure a reputable company like BT would not do such a thing, but the easiest way to protect yourself would simply be to change your passwords if, as seems to be the case, you no longer want them to have access.Don't be arrogant.
+Be kind to a koala that thinks it's a bear.

 - Join Date